AndrewJohnson150/BellChoir/README.md

 # BellChoir

-## How I Met the Goals of Lab
+## How I Met the Goals of Lab 2

-My program reads and validates a file.
-Each ChoirMember can have multiple of the same note, but only one.
-I ensure this by using a hashMap to check which notes have already been mapped to a choir member.
-Each ChoirMember runs on its own thread.
+* [x] My program reads and validates a file.
+* [x] Each ChoirMember can have multiple of the same note, but only one.
+* [x] I ensure this by using a hashMap to check which notes have already been mapped to a choir member.
+* [x] Each ChoirMember runs on its own thread.
-By using the Conductor as a mutex, I ensure only one thread is playing at a time.
-The BellNote is passed to a Choir Member so that it may be played, along with the turn it should be played at.
-Because they are added in the order they should be played, deciding which one to attempt first is simple.
+* [x] By using the Conductor as a mutex, I ensure only one thread is playing at a time.
+* [x] The BellNote is passed to a Choir Member so that it may be played, along with the turn it should be played at.

 ## Challenges